Skip to main content

 In order to be eligible, the applicants (beneficiaries and affiliated entities, if applicable) must:

-• Organisations active in the field of vocational education and training or in the world of work from third countries not associated to the Programme may also participate - as beneficiary, affiliated entity or associated partner - but not as coordinator.
+Organisations active in the field of vocational education and training or in the world of work from third countries not associated to the Programme in Regions 1 to 3 may also participate - as beneficiary or affiliated entity but not as the coordinator.
+Organisations from other third countries not associated to the Programme may participate as associated partners.

-Exception: organisations from Belarus (Region 2) and the Russian Federation (Region 4) are not eligible to participate in this action.
+Exception: organisations from Belarus (Region 2) are not eligible to participate in this action.

 Participating organisations can be, for example (non-exhaustive list):